Y0URD34TH/Project-GLD/README.md

 # Project-GLD
-Project GLD is a Game Library Manager/ Game Search and Downloader, That Supports Community Download Plugins Based in LUA
+Project GLD is a Game Library Manager/ Game Search and Game Downloader, That Supports Community Plugins Based in LUA to Download Games (the plugins are based in lua program is amde in c++)

 The Project is Currently in Alpha

-Lua Scripts Folder: Documents/Jma/Scripts
+Scripts Folder: Documents/Jma/Scripts
 Game List Folder: Documents/Jma/GameList

 Credits: foie (he helped in everything he are the best), pixel (helped in design), Q (Helped in Design), Brisolo32 (Helped in Design)

-Pluigns/Scripts tutorial:Drop the Desired Pluing (from script example in this github or other source) in the Scripts Folder, to devs read the LuaParams to you know what params to use
+Install luigns/Scripts tutorial: Drop the Desired Pluing (from script example in this github or other source) in the Scripts Folder (to devs read the LuaParams to you know what params to use)

 script example: https://github.com/Y0URD34TH/Project-GLD/blob/main/Script%20Example/simple-rezi-script.lua && https://github.com/Y0URD34TH/Project-GLD/blob/main/Script%20Example/1337x.lua